Consensus over Random Graph Processes: Network Borel-Cantelli Lemmas for Almost Sure Convergence: Introduction

-Classical random graph theory suggests that many important properties of graphs appear suddenly from a probabilistic point of view \cite{bollobas}.
-To be precise, there is usually a function, called a threshold, of a certain parameter, such that almost every graph has a given property if this parameter grows faster than the function.
-Otherwise almost every graph fails to have the property.
-Examples of properties considered in the literature include connectivity, $k$-connectivity, and the Hamiltonian property.
+Classical random graph theory suggests that many important properties of static random graphs appear suddenly as some parameter is smoothly adjusted from a probabilistic point of view \cite{bollobas}.
+To be precise, there exists usually a function, called a threshold, of a parameter (e.g., the graph size), and a quantity (e.g., probability of edge appearance) such that a given behaviour appears asymptotically in the parameter if and only if such a quantity grows faster than the threshold.
 The phenomenon is called a zero-one law.
-It has been shown that ${\ln n}/{n}$ is such a threshold function for the connectivity of $\mathcal{G}(n,p)$ in the classical work by Erd\"{o}s and R\'{e}nyi \cite{er}.
-Similar threshold functions were shown for random geometric graphs nodes randomly distributed in a unit square and their connections determined by distances \cite{pen,kumar}.
-In \cite{kumar2}, a threshold function was established on the $\theta$-connectivity of random graphs defined by a nearest neighbor rule.

-Naturally, one may wonder, would there be any threshold condition which leads to a similar zero-one law with respect to collective convergence of consensus dynamics over random graphs?
-Although various results have been established to guarantee probabilistic consensus \cite{hatano,wu,fagnani1,fagnani2,aysal}, the literature still lacks a model and analysis for consensus dynamics over random graphs which can accurately describe the fundamental influence of graph processes and whether such a zero-one law could arise.
+Pioneered in \cite{er}, these sharp probabilistic phase transitions have been a central motif in the study of random graphs \cite{cap2,rg1,rg2,rg3}.
+In fact, as early as in \cite{jad2}, a zero-one law has been shown to exist for consensus convergence over i.i.d. random graph processes.
+Naturally, one may wonder, with possible unwillingness or inability for a node to update, would there be any threshold condition which leads to a similar zero-one law with respect to collective convergence of consensus dynamics over random graphs?
+Although various results have been established to guarantee probabilistic consensus \cite{hatano,wu,fagnani1,fagnani2,aysal}, the literature still lacks a general model and analysis for consensus dynamics over random graphs which can accurately describe the fundamental influence of graph processes and whether such a zero-one law could arise.